vault27/Foundation/paloalto.md

 ### Active/Active

+You need to distribute traffic somehow between them

+- Routing protocols
+- Active primary firewall
+- Load balancer
+- Endpoints

 **4 Impelementation options**

 - **Route-based redundancy**
     - Firewalls like 2 different routers: other routers send traffic to them based on routing protocols
     - No direct connection to endpoints via switches
     - Dynamic routing protocols are used to load share
     - Each FW has unique IP address
     - No floating IP addresses, virtual MAC address, arp load sharing, failover conditions
 - **Floating IP Addresses with Virtual MAC address**
+    - Floating IP address and virtual MAC address may travel between firewalls seemlessly, users will not notice
     - Direct connection to endpoints via switches
     - The end hosts are each configured with a gateway, which is the floating IP address of one of the HA firewalls
     - Each FW has its own floating IP
     - Different Endpoints have different gateway IPs, for example half of endpoints have FW1 floating IP as gateway, over half have FW2 floating IP as gateway
+    - Each firewall in the HA pair creates a virtual MAC address for each of its interfaces that has a floating IP address or ARP Load-Sharing IP address
+    - After the failed firewall recovers, by default the floating IP address and virtual MAC address move back to firewall with the Device ID [0 or 1] to which the floating IP address is bound
+    - When a new active firewall takes over, it sends gratuitous ARPs from each of its connected interfaces to inform the connected Layer 2 switches of the new location of the virtual MAC address.
 - **Floating IP Address Bound to Active-Primary Firewall**
     -
 - **ARP Load-Sharing**
+    - Use only when firewall is default gateway for end hosts
+    - Everytime different firewall replies on ARP request with its own virtual MAC, IP is the same for both firewalls
+    - ARP load sharing on LAN side and floating IP on the other

 #### Route based redundancy**